scottvr/phart/README.md

 ### Labelling with label properties

 The label support can make an interesting but uninformative diagram suddenly more meaningful, and beautiful IMHO.
-Take a look at this Unix Family Tree (also from a .dot file); I think it's gorgeous.
+Take a look at this **Unix Family Tree** (also from a .dot file); I think it's gorgeous.

 <img width="700" height="600" alt="unix-family-tree" src="https://github.com/user-attachments/assets/1475614f-0f6b-425e-b088-7f121bef27d9" />

 ### ANSI color edge paths

 ANSI color support turned out more interesting than I expected.
 Not completely satisfied with it, I ended up enabling three modes to the feature: color by source, color by target, and color by path.
-Here's an example of edge_anchors=ports, color_mode=true, and edge_color_mode=source, using a graph of Golang package dependencies.
+Here's an example of `edge_anchors=ports`, `color_mode=true`, and `edge_color_mode=source`, using a graph of Golang package dependencies.

 <img width="700" height="600" alt="go-package-dependencies" src="https://github.com/user-attachments/assets/932ce0db-cc4e-42ce-b77e-895ecf80fb56" />